Groenewold IT Solutions LogoGroenewold IT Solutions – Home

 Cookies and Right to Object to Direct Marketing

-"Cookies" are small files stored on users' computers.
-A cookie stores information about a user (or device) during or after a visit to an online offering.
+"Cookies" are small files stored on your device.
+A cookie stores information about you or your device during or after a visit to an online offering.

-Session cookies (transient): Deleted after the user leaves the offering and closes the browser.
+• Session cookies (transient): Deleted after you leave the offering and close your browser.
 They may store e.g. shopping cart content or login status.

-Permanent cookies (persistent): Remain stored after the browser is closed – e.g. for login status on return visits or for reach measurement and marketing.
+• Permanent cookies (persistent): Remain after the browser is closed — e.g. for login status on return visits or for reach measurement and marketing.

-First-party and third-party cookies: First-party cookies are set by the operator of the online offering; third-party cookies are set by other providers.
+• First-party and third-party cookies: First-party cookies are set by us.
+Third-party cookies are set by other providers.

-We may use temporary and permanent cookies and will clarify this in the context of our privacy policy.
+We may use temporary and permanent cookies.
+We will explain this in the relevant sections of this policy.

 Deletion of Data

-Data is deleted or restricted in accordance with Articles 17 and 18 GDPR.
-Unless stated otherwise here, we delete stored data as soon as it is no longer required and no statutory retention obligations apply.
+We delete or restrict data under Articles 17 and 18 GDPR.
+Unless stated otherwise here, we delete stored data as soon as it is no longer needed and no legal retention obligations apply.

-If data is required for other legally permissible purposes, processing is restricted (data is blocked) – e.g. for commercial or tax retention.
+If data is needed for other legally permitted purposes, processing is restricted (data is blocked) — e.g. for commercial or tax retention requirements.

 Business-Related Processing

-In addition, we process – contract data (e.g., subject matter of the contract, term, customer category) – payment data (e.g., bank details, payment history) of our customers, prospects, and business partners for the purpose of providing contractual services, service and customer care, marketing, advertising, and market research.
+We also process contract data (e.g., subject matter, term, customer category) and payment data (e.g., bank details, payment history) of our customers, prospects, and business partners.
+This is done to provide contractual services, customer care, marketing, and market research.

 Agency Services

-We process customer data in the scope of our contractual services – including conceptual and strategic consulting, campaign planning, software and design development or maintenance, implementation of campaigns and processes, server administration, data analysis, and training.
+We process customer data as part of our contractual services.
+This includes consulting, campaign planning, software and design development or maintenance, campaign execution, server administration, data analysis, and training.

-We process master, contact, content, contract, and payment data, as well as usage and metadata (e.g. for measuring marketing success).
-We do not as a rule process special categories of personal data unless part of a commissioned processing.
+We process master data, contact data, content, contract data, payment data, usage data, and metadata (e.g. for measuring marketing success).
+We do not normally process special categories of personal data unless this is part of a commissioned processing assignment.
 Data subjects include our customers, prospects, their customers, users, website visitors, employees, and third parties.

-Purpose: provision of contractual services, billing, and customer service.
-Legal bases: Article 6(1)(b) GDPR (contract), Article 6(1)(f) GDPR (analysis, statistics, security).
-We process only necessary data and disclose to external parties only when required for an assignment.
+Purpose: providing contractual services, billing, and customer service.
+Legal bases: Article 6(1)(b) GDPR (contract) and Article 6(1)(f) GDPR (analysis, statistics, security).
+We process only the data that is necessary and share it with third parties only when required for an assignment.

-For data provided to us under an assignment, we follow the client's instructions and the requirements of Article 28 GDPR and do not process data for purposes other than the assignment.
+For data provided to us under an assignment, we follow the client's instructions and Article 28 GDPR.
+We do not use that data for any purpose beyond the assignment.

 Contractual Services

-We process the data of our contractual partners, prospects, and other clients, customers, or contractual partners (uniformly referred to as "contractual partners") in accordance with Article 6(1)(b) GDPR in order to provide our contractual or pre-contractual services to them.
-The data processed, the nature, scope, purpose, and necessity of its processing are determined by the underlying contractual relationship.
+We process the data of our contractual partners, prospects, and clients (collectively "contractual partners") under Article 6(1)(b) GDPR to provide our contractual or pre-contractual services.
+The data processed and the scope, purpose, and necessity of its processing depend on the underlying contract.

-As a general rule, we do not process special categories of personal data unless they are part of a commissioned or contractual processing.
+We do not normally process special categories of personal data unless this is part of a commissioned or contractual processing.

-When you use our online services we may store your IP address and the time of the action – based on our legitimate interests and your interest in protection against misuse.
-We do not pass this data on to third parties unless necessary to pursue our claims (Article 6(1)(f) GDPR) or required by law (Article 6(1)(c) GDPR).
+When you use our online services, we may store your IP address and the time of the action — based on our legitimate interests and your interest in protection against misuse.
+We do not pass this data to third parties unless we need to pursue claims (Article 6(1)(f) GDPR) or are required to by law (Article 6(1)(c) GDPR).

 Administration, Financial Accounting, Office Organisation, Contact Management

-We process data for administration, organisation of operations, financial accounting, and statutory obligations (e.g. archiving).
+We process data for administration, operations management, financial accounting, and legal obligations (e.g. archiving).
 We process the same categories of data as for our contractual services.
 Legal bases: Article 6(1)(c) and (f) GDPR.

 Data subjects include customers, prospects, business partners, and website visitors.
-Purpose: administration, accounting, office organisation, and archiving – to maintain our business and provide our services.
+Purpose: administration, accounting, office organisation, and archiving.
 Deletion follows the same rules as for contractual services and communication.

-In this context, we disclose or transmit data to the tax authorities, advisors such as tax advisors or auditors, as well as other fee offices and payment service providers.
+We share data with tax authorities, advisors such as tax advisors or auditors, and other offices and payment service providers.

-Furthermore, based on our business interests, we store information about suppliers, event organisers, and other business partners, e.g., for the purpose of subsequent contact.
-This predominantly company-related data is generally stored permanently.
+We also store information about suppliers, event organisers, and other business partners for follow-up contact.
+This data is mostly company-related and is generally stored permanently.

 Contact